noppanut15/depthviz/README.md

 To contribute your dive log, check out the guide in [**Donate My Dive**](https://github.com/noppanut15/depthviz/issues/15).
 Every log helps make `depthviz` better for all freedivers! 🌊💙

+### 🙌 Credits & Contributors
+`depthviz` wouldn’t be possible without our amazing community and the open-source projects it relies on.

+See **[AUTHORS.md](https://github.com/noppanut15/depthviz/blob/main/AUTHORS.md)** for a list of contributors, maintainers, and dependencies that help power this project.

 <div align="right">

 [&nwarr; Back to top](#readme-top)